 Senior, Major, 14U, 12U, and 10U: the IHSA third strike will apply.
 The rule reads "The batter is out when a third strike is not caught, provided a runner occupies first base and there are less than two outs.
-A runner is deemed to occupy first base if he/she was on first base before the pitch was thrown, regardless of whether he/she attempted to advance to second base by stealing or otherwise."
+A runner is deemed to occupy first base if they were on first base before the pitch was thrown, regardless of whether they attempted to advance to second base by stealing or otherwise."

 If there are two outs or if no runner occupies first base, the batter is not out, unless the third strike is caught.
-He or she is entitled to try to reach first base before being tagged out or thrown out.
+They are entitled to try to reach first base before being tagged out or thrown out.